- Influenza must be notified by pathology services in writing within 5 days of laboratory confirmation.

 - two or more cases of an acute respiratory illness consistent with influenza (‘influenza-like illness’).

-Infection control measures include cleaning of surfaces (especially high-touch surfaces), exclusion of sick staff members, nursing of cases by immunised staff, cohorting of resident cases, active case finding, reduced admissions and transfers, and, in some settings, the use of antiviral treatment and prophylaxis.
+Infection control measures include cleaning of surfaces (especially high-touch surfaces), use of appropriate personal protective equipment, exclusion of sick staff members, nursing of cases by immunised staff, cohorting of resident cases, active case finding, reduced admissions and transfers, and, in some settings, the use of antiviral treatment and prophylaxis.